 A CCP is a step where a hazard can be prevented, eliminated or reduced to an acceptable level.
 At each step in your process flow chart, the team must determine whether the hazard can occur, and if so whether control measures exist.
 If the hazard can be controlled adequately, is not best controlled at another step, and is essential for food safety, then this step is a CCP for the specified hazard.
-For example storage and cooking are points in the process that can control the hazard of bacterial growth.
+For example refrigerated storage is a point in the process that can control the hazard of bacterial growth.